This might be suprising for many users

 All available IntelliCAD based systems

-(as well as Bricscad also) do provide a good Look & Feel - a user
+(as well as BricsCAD also) do provide a good Look & Feel - a user

 interface as known from AutoCAD; they all are more or less following the